cheeyeo/tfod_rcnn_example/README.md

 Below describes the steps I took to train the [LISA Traffic signs dataset] using TFOD API.

-* Clone the m1l0/tfod tooklit and use it as the base working directory.
+* Clone the [m1l0/tfod tooklit] and use it as a base working directory.

 * Clone the TFOD models zoo into base working directory as **models** and run the following: